DavidKrau/terraform-provider-simplemdm/docs/resources/script.md

 ### Required

 - `name` (String) Required.
 A name for the Script.
 Example: "My First Script managed by terraform"
-- `scriptfile` (String) Required.
-Can be directly string or you can use function 'file' or 'templatefile' to load string from file.
-Emaple: scriptfile = file("./scripts/script.sh") or scriptfile = <<-EOT
- #!/bin/bash
- echo "Hello!!"
- EOT
+- `content` (String) Required.
+The script content.
+Must begin with a valid shebang (e.g., #!/bin/sh).
+Can be loaded from a file using the file() or templatefile() functions.
+Example: content = file("./scripts/script.sh")

 ### Optional

-- `variablesupport` (Boolean) Optional.
-A boolean true or false.
-Whether or not to enable variable support in this script.
-Defaults to false
+- `variable_support` (Boolean) Optional.
+Whether to enable variable support in this script.
+The provider converts boolean values to the API's expected format.
+Defaults to false.

 ### Read-Only

 - `created_at` (String) Date when script was created in SimpleMDM
-- `created_by` (String) User that created the Script in SimpleMDM
 - `id` (String) ID of a Script in SimpleMDM
 - `updated_at` (String) Date when script was updated in SimpleMDM